 Sometimes it's overshadowed by York and Leeds but with such a huge range of nightlife and activities, it's every bit as fun!
 This famous spa town is one of the classiest spots in Yorkshire which is just right when you want to get away from it all to somewhere just a little less crowded than bigger UK cities.
 There's plenty of Harrogate stag weekend action to be had, from spectacular 4x4 off road driving and motorsports to a wide selection of exciting spectator events like horse racing to cricket.
 Lively entertainment continues well into the evening on your Harrogate stag weekend with a whole host of pubs, clubs and restaurants and believe it or not, this Yorkshire jewel is even home to a leading, top quality lap dancing venue.
 Sound good?
 Why not give us a call on 01225 474200 or get us to call you and get things moving!

 When to visit for a Harrogate stag weekend?

 Although you'll never be short of something to do on your Harrogate stag weekend, most tourists prefer to visit during the summer months to make the most of warmer weather.
-In July, make sure to give the ever-popular Harrogate Festival a look in - it's been going for 47 years and just keeps getting bigger!
+In July, make sure to give the ever-popular Harrogate Festival a look in which gets bigger each year.
 In December, there's Culture Shock which hosts talented local bands and dance groups every year.
 At the back end of October, the Harrogate Comedy Festival comes to town and hosts big names like Julian Clary, Stewart Lee and Sean Hughes across a week of events.

 Where to stay and hang out in Harrogate